Chatbot Analytics: KPIs, Dashboards & Metrics Guide

 Often, the best approach is a mix: use built-in analytics for daily operational monitoring, and a BI tool or behavioral analytics platform for deeper dives and cross-referencing with other business data.

-Developing a solid chatbot analytics stack isn’t magic.
-It requires a systematic approach, from defining your goals to setting up ongoing governance.
+Setting up a chatbot analytics stack requires a systematic approach, from defining goals to establishing ongoing governance.

 Map business goals to KPIs